rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/staff_and_roles/README.md

 A user who is a WordPress Author can be a Helpdesk admin.
 That user will have WordPress Author like access to Posts, Media but he/she will be able to perform Admin operations in Helpdesk.

-Here are two screenshots to illustrate the above point
+**Here are two screenshots to illustrate the above point**

-**i.
-Screenshot of a WordPress Author who's a Helpdesk Admin while viewing Posts:**
+**1. Screenshot of a WordPress Author who's a Helpdesk Admin while viewing Posts:**

 In this screenshot, a WordPress Author who has Admin role in Helpdesk is on the Posts section where the Author can only view the posts of other members.